-• Buses for all grades leave at 3:20 p.m. for Maadi, Mohandessin, Zamalek, He-

-• Grades 1-12 after school activities buses leave at 4:20 p.m. for all areas men-

-• Grades 1-12 after school activities buses leave at 5:30 p.m. for the areas mentioned above, except that they do not follow the same routings as the earlier • If students are not in after-school activities or they are not staying at school for
+- Buses for all grades leave at 3:20 p.m. for Maadi, Mohandessin, Zamalek, Heliopolis, Nasr City, & Katameya - Grades 1-12 after school activities buses leave at 4:20 p.m. for all areas mentioned above - Grades 1-12 after school activities buses leave at 5:30 p.m. for the areas mentioned above, except that they do not follow the same routings as the earlier buses.
+They serve general areas rather than maintaining specific stops - If students are not in after-school activities or they are not staying at school for other schoolrelated work, they must take the bus. - Students who ride the bus to school in the morning are required to ride the bus home.